poult-lab/daily-word/english_words_ learning.md

 05.reciprocal /rɪˈsɪprəkl/

 [adj] “We are, right now, a reciprocal nation...
 We’re going to have whatever India charges, we’re charging them.
 Whatever another country charges, we’re charging them.
-So it’s called reciprocal, which I think is a very fair way,” the U.S. president said at the press briefing. /[Trump’s new ‘reciprocal’ tariffs take effect on imports from around the world.
+So it’s called reciprocal, which I think is a very fair way,” the U.S. president said at the press briefing. /[Trump’s new ‘reciprocal’ tariffs take effect on imports from around the world./involving two people or groups who agree to help each other or behave in the same way to each other.

 "involving two people or groups who agree to help each other or behave in the same way to each other"